Systems Design & Combat UX Case Study

 Design Intent

 Asclepius contrasts the Urumi Wielder’s volatility.
-Rather than relying on high-impact actions, Asclepius applies persistent pressure through status effects that influence multiple turns and reshape combat flow.
+Rather than relying on high-impact actions, Asclepius applies multi-turn behavioral pressure through status effects that influence multiple turns and reshape combat flow.

 Takeaway